bhauman/bhauman.github.com/drafts/inline-eval.md

 where you were already looking.
 No context change needed to see the code run.

 You may have noticed that you can evaluate smaller parts of an expression, like `(/ 8 2)`, just as easily as a full expression.
 You can also evaluate expressions that span multiple lines.

 > Lisp languages make it simple to write editor tools that can do
 > this.
+It is trivial to write an editor plugin to detect an
-Detecting an expression delimited by parenthesis is trivial.
+> expression delimited by parenthesis.

 This flexibility of inline evaluation becomes particularly valuable in everyday coding.
 For instance, when I forget function names, and